cefnoram/siger/sop-10.rst

 *************
 Introduction
 *************
-Steps and guidelines for the proper workflow of work orders using BMC TrackIT!.
+Steps and guidelines for the proper workflow of work orders using BMC Track-It.
 This SOP was written based on Track-It v11.3 but will likely remain unchanged despite newer versions of Track-It.

 ******************